markmoxon/lander-source-code-acorn-archimedes/2-build-files/README.md

 * [crc32.py](crc32.py) calculates checksums during the verify stage and compares the results with the relevant binaries in the [4-reference-binaries](../4-reference-binaries) folder

+* [export-symbols.py](convert-to-vasm.py) extracts symbol values from the vasm output so they can be included in the !RunImage source (so changing the souce code won't break the !RunImage loader)

 * [lander-decrypt.arm](lander-decrypt.arm) contains the decryption code from the RISC OS variant of the game, taken from the end of the !RunImage file

 * [lander-decrypt.py](lander-decrypt.py) contains the decryption code from the RISC OS variant of the game, translated into Python